Issue 14 | June 2011

 Humans, like all living things, cannot survive without food.
 For many of us, though, food is about so much more than sustenance.
 Culture, identity, religion, relationships, mood, fashion, pleasure – what we choose to eat touches on many aspects of our lives.
-In this issue, we look at what drives us to eat, what happens to food once we’ve eaten it, and what impact our dietary choices have on our health and wellbeing and that of people across the world.
+In this issue, we look at what drives us to eat, what happens to food once we’ve eaten it, and what impact our dietary choices have on not only our health and wellbeing, but also that of others across the world.

 Chemistry of consumption

 How do we measure the energy in food?

 Some necessary molecules we can only get from our diet

 How does having an aversion to a food differ from an allergy?